-Worked at Agilent Technologies and Hewlett-Packard, attended University of Washington and Michigan State University, lived in the Netherlands, the Peoples Republic of China and the United States, visited 36 countries and 49 U.S. states, living in Fort Collins, CO, USA
+Worked at Agilent Technologies and Hewlett-Packard, attended University of Washington and Michigan State University, lived in the Netherlands, the Peoples Republic of China and the United States, visited 36 countries, 10 of 13 Canadian Provinces and all 50 U.S. states, living in Fort Collins, CO, USA

 Saw no elk today, but did see deer tracks and beds in the morning on the school section #16, then back for lunch (Sally had it all laid out) and in the afternoon, we hunted the big meadow on Forest Way.
 There we saw elk tracks, beds, but unfortunately no elk in them.
 Weather was sunny and 32 in the a.m., getting to 50 by 2pm.
 Back at dark for pulled pork, a glass of wine and Sally's home baked brownies.

 Up at cabin for maintenance work today.
 While I worked my tail off cooking their fish, serving hot buttered rum, making Eggs Benedict and caulking the siding, the ladies rested up from yesterday’s tough day of fishing.

 Getting ready for the hunt.
 All the cooking is finally done (after a very late last night with Sally’s help).
 Rifles sighted, cartridges loaded, gear mostly packed!

 The DOW game biologist, Mark Vierra says the weather is looking pretty good this year and elk have been sighted on the south end of North Middle Mountain.
 1st season and the opening weekend of 2nd season produced a number of bulls (road over the pass is very difficult due to melting snow and mud, however).
 He also hears that they are migrating from the south across the Deadman switchbacks near FR 303.
 He had no info on Bull Mountain, but all-in-all, looks promising.